Tech Content

 Accelerated Migration to Cloud

-The cloud's ascendancy has been further accelerated by the global COVID-19 pandemic, which has compelled organizations to rethink their operational models and adapt to a new business and social reality.
+The cloud's ascendancy has been further accelerated by growth of remote work, which has compelled organizations to rethink their operational models and adapt to a new business and social reality.

 Michael Warrilow, Gartner's research vice president, underscores the urgency of this transition, warning that technology and service providers who lag in adapting to the cloud shift risk obsolescence or relegation to low-growth markets.